My mother signed me up for piano lessons when I was around four years old.

 During my post-secondary career at Carleton University I began scoring for films and games, while simultaneously working as an usher and a caterer.
 I did an internship as a recording engineer at Shine Studios over the winter of 2014 and completed a full-orchestra symphony, Sons of Kings, as my graduation project.
 I graduated with a BMus w/ Honours in Composition in 2015, and have been working freelance ever since.

-In August of 2016 I received first place out of almost three hundred competitors in the Newgrounds Underdogs Audio Contest.
+In August of 2016 I received first place out of almost three hundred composers in the Newgrounds Underdogs Audio Contest.
+In the summer of 2017 I served as a judge for the same competition, and later on in the fall I placed first out of around two hundred and fifty composers in the Newgrounds Audio Deathmatch.